Petri Purho

 Petri Purho (born 1983 in Kouvola, Finland) is a Finnish game developer and a cofounder of the game studio Nolla Games.
-He has previously also worked at Finnish independent video game developer studio Frozenbyte.
+He maintained an independent studio, Kloonigames, and has previously also worked at Finnish independent video game developer studio Frozenbyte.
 He is best-known for the roguelite Noita and the puzzler Crayon Physics Deluxe, which won the Seumas McNally Grand Prize at the Independent Games Festival in 2008.

 Purho initially made a name for himself as a rapid game prototyper.
 Almost all of his early games were created within one week as a massive prototyping project.
-Most common element of these prototypes are various bonuses for successful combos and/or chain reactions.
+The most common element of these prototypes is various bonuses for successful combos and/or chain reactions.
 These games were mainly created using open-source technologies.